Monthly ecommerce #6

 Answers to these questions and some appealing facts and trends are in our new digest for March.

-eBay is considering adding a new payment method to its system
+eBay is considering adding a new digital payment method to its system

 While the world is trying to hop on the train called "Cryptocurrencies - NFTs," businesses are coming up with ways to utilize virtual currencies in their business.
 One of the biggest ecommerce marketplaces is currently looking for ways to start accepting crypto on their platform.